 Infrastructure and Market Participants

-- • Existing and committed scheduled and semi-scheduled generation capacities over the next decade.
+- Scheduled and semi-scheduled existing and committed generation capacities over the next ten years.

-- • Changes and limitations to existing generation assets.
+- Changes and controls on existing generation infrastructure.

 Connecting to the NEM